Ever wonder what the most important thing is to do post run? Eat? Stretch? Foam roll? Shower???

 - If you ate before a short but intense session, you can usually wait longer

-Do NOT wait just because you aren’t hungry.
-It’s a common issue for long time runners, but you are delaying the recovery process by not giving your muscles nutrients, protein and carbs to repair.
+It’s a common issue for long-time runners, but you are delaying the recovery process by not giving your muscles nutrients, protein, and carbs to repair.

 The sooner that process begins, the better chance you have of a great run the following day.

-Runners tend to focus too heavily on carbohydrates, when in fact we need to focus on HIGH QUALITY nutrient dense food and protein.
 Eating fruits and vegetables means you’re immediately getting those carbohydrates.
 While focusing on a good protein source means you are ensuring that those long miles are not breakdown and using muscle for fuel.

-These 29 post run meals are proven to help you begin recovering.
+- These 29 post-run meals are proven to help you begin recovering.

-And if you tend to finish long runs with a beer, checkout the impacts of the post run beer.
+And if you tend to finish long runs with a beer, check out the impacts of the post-run beer.

 If you have any issues with face or body acne, you want to get on this quickly.
 Keeping on sweaty gear is one of the primary causes of body acne, while clogged pores on your face are a quick way to lead to a breakout.